danhickok/timecards/README.md

 ## Installation

-This program is available as an MSI installer package and as a plain ZIP file.
+This program is not currently available as an MSI installer package.
+We're working to address this by switching to a better installer - probably Wix Toolset.
+Stay tuned!

-* The installer is available here:  https://danhickok.com/Timecards.msi
-* The ZIP file is available here:  https://danhickok.com/Timecards_1.0.1.0.zip

-At this time, the installer is unsigned (sorry), so Windows may warn you that you're about to install an unsigned program.
-If it won't allow you to install the program, you might want to opt for the ZIP fie instead.

-To install the program from the ZIP file:

-1. Download the file to your local hard drive.
-1. Extract the contents to a local folder of your choosing.
-1. Make a shortcut to `Timecards.exe` and place it in a convenient location (such as your desktop).

 ### Requirements